Language-Integrated Recursive Queries (Full Version): Introduction

-To the best of our knowledge, this is the first work that considers the problem of safe language-integrated recursive SQL.
-We propose holistic compilation of embedded recursive queries to SQL's \texttt{WITH RECURSIVE} to push computation to the database and enable significant performance benefits.
-We design the type system to automatically derive relevant mathematical properties of recursive language-integrated queries and reject unsafe queries that risk causing unwanted database behavior.
-This paper makes the following contributions: \begin{itemize}[leftmargin=*] \item Previous work in language-integrated query did not support recursive SQL.
-With the addition of a fixed-point operator, SQL becomes a Turing-complete language, leading to new and complex challenges to query correctness and safety.
-In Section~\ref{sec:recursion} we identify the 3 classes of ways that recursive queries “go wrong”: runtime exception, incorrect results, and nontermination, and show what mathematical properties of queries are responsible for each behavior. \item We present a calculus, \calc{}, that automatically checks the mathematical properties responsible for these classes of errors at the host-language compile-time.
-Sections~\ref{sec:formalization} and ~\ref{sec:embedding} show how \calc{} uses type classes, linear types, and union types to independently encode constraints for each targeted mathematical property so that the generated query is specialized to the semantics of the database backend. \item We propose \system{}: practical language-integrated queries in Section~\ref{sec:implementation}. \system{} users express their data model using Named-Tuples, enabling efficient implementation within the programming language and straightforward error messages. \item In Section~\ref{sec:eval} we propose a benchmark of recursive queries adapted from industrial benchmarks and academic works in the domains of recursive SQL, Datalog, and Graph Database systems.
-We conduct a survey of modern relational database systems with respect to query behavior. \item We then evaluate \system{} with regard to query coverage and the performance of \system{} with alternative approaches, showing no performance penalty compared to raw SQL strings and a three-orders-of-magnitude speedup over state-of-the-art language-integrated query libraries using non-recursive SQL queries with an in-memory embedded database. \end{itemize}
+The key insight of this work is to provide a DBMS-agnostic reasoning framework over recursive queries based on independently applicable and composable mathematical properties of fixed-point computations that determine how queries will behave: \textit{range-restriction}, \textit{monotonicity}, \textit{mutual-recursion}, \textit{linearity}, \textit{set-semantics}, and \textit{constructor-freedom}.
+We propose a solution based on language-integrated query that constrains queries at application compile-time, enabling significant performance benefits while generating only the safe subset of SQL that will not trigger runtime exceptions, nontermination, or incorrect results. {Figure~\ref{fig:overview} provides an overview of our approach.
+Six properties (Section~\ref{sec:background}) determine safe recursion; violations lead to unwanted behaviors (Section~\ref{sec:motivation}).
+Queries Q1--Q3 violate properties and exhibit unwanted behaviors on the RDBMS (top path), while Q4 satisfies all properties and succeeds.
+Our approach (bottom path, Sections~\ref{sec:formalization}-\ref{sec:implementation}) automatically derives the relevant properties and, depending on the backend, rejects unsafe queries at compile-time.
+Only correct SQL is generated and run.} Figure~\ref{fig:example} shows a classic recursive database query for the transitive closure of a directed graph in \system{}, our language-integrated query library for Scala, and in SQL.
+This paper makes the following contributions: \begin{itemize} \item Previous work in language-integrated query did not support recursive SQL.
+With the addition of a fixed-point operator, SQL becomes a Turing-complete programming language, leading to new and complex challenges for query correctness and safety.
+In Section~\ref{sec:background} we provide background on recursive database queries and in Section~\ref{sec:motivation} we identify the three classes of ways that recursive queries show unsafe behavior: runtime exceptions, incorrect results, and nontermination, and show the mathematical properties of queries that are responsible for each behavior. \item We present a calculus, \calc{}, that automatically checks the \totalF{} properties responsible for these classes of errors at the host-language compile-time and will always generate a single SQL query.
+Sections~\ref{sec:formalization} and~\ref{sec:semantics} show how \calc{} uses type classes, linear types, and union types to independently encode constraints for each targeted query property so that the generated query is specialized to the semantics of the database backend.
+When fully restricted, \calc{} is guaranteed to find the unique and minimal fixed point in a finite number of steps (Theorem~\ref{theprop}). \item We propose \system{}: practical language-integrated queries in Section~\ref{sec:implementation}. \system{} users express their data model using Named-Tuples, enabling efficient implementation within the programming language and straightforward error messages. \item In Section~\ref{sec:eval} we propose a benchmark of recursive queries adapted from industrial benchmarks and academic works in the domains of recursive SQL, Datalog, and Graph Database Systems.
+We conduct a survey of modern RDBMS with respect to query behavior.
+We then evaluate \system{} with regard to query coverage and the performance of \system{} with alternative approaches, showing no performance penalty compared to raw SQL strings and a three-order-of-magnitude speedup over state-of-the-art language-integrated query libraries using non-recursive SQL queries with an in-memory embedded database. \end{itemize}